-120. Performance of functions by enforcement agencies and authorised officers
+120. Performance of functions by enforcement agencies and authorised officers national guidelines means guidelines prepared for the purposes of this section by Food Standards Australia New Zealand.

-- (1) The CEO may adopt guidelines, including national guidelines, relating to the performance of the CEO's functions under this Act and may require other enforcement agencies and authorised officers to adopt the guidelines adopted by the CEO in performing their functions under this Act. - Without limiting subsection (1), guidelines may be adopted by the CEO under that subsection with modifications made by the CEO. - (3) In subsection (1) -
+(1) The CEO may adopt guidelines, including national guidelines, relating to the performance of the CEO's functions under this performing their functions under this Act.

+- Without limiting subsection (1), guidelines may be adopted by (2) the CEO under that subsection with modifications made by the CEO. - (3) In subsection (1) -